kylestetz/CLNDR/README.md

 Todo
 ====

-- Figure out what could make for a better mobile experience... perhaps touch events?
+- Only use underscore for template rendering (remove all other instances of underscore code in favor of vanilla JS)
+- Tests!
+- Improve mobile experience
 - Node.js module for server-side rendering of the initial calendar.